hwanggu-corgi/mini-projects/learn-typescript/chapter_6/project_self_driving_car/README.md

 # Self Driving Car

-Is seventh project for Codecademy's course `Learn Typescript`.
+Is the last project for Codecademy's course `Learn Typescript`.

-This program was partially written to help the Park Service determine this season’s top volunteers.
+This program was written under the objective of allowing a car object to react to obstacles in the road.

 This program practices writing type-safe code involving `interfaces` and `classes`.